Types of Deductible Expenses

 Travel Business Expense

-https://howtostartanllc.com/business-credit/net-30-vendors-to-build-business-creditWrite-offs can enable self-employed people to deduct travel expenses for their businesses, including but not limited to airfare, business meals, lodging, and local travel.
+Self-employed people can write off certain travel expenses for their businesses, including but not limited to airfare, business meals, lodging, and local travel.

 The IRS defines travel expenses as a business trip outside your tax home, overnight, and for business roles.
-There are also some restrictions that are stipulated for international travel.
+That being said, there are some restrictions that are stipulated for international travel.

 Business Car Usage

 Rent spent on office space (or the cost spent on space occupied by office equipment if you work from home) may be considered for tax deductions.
-Even spaces that you rent out occasionally for work purposes can be considered write-offs.
+Spaces that you rent out occasionally for work purposes can also be considered write-offs.

-Business equipment that is required for certain small business services can be rented rather than purchased (e.g., construction equipment, power tools, etc.).
-Such rentals can be considered a deduction.
+Similar to the above, business equipment that is rented for certain small business services (e.g., construction equipment, power tools, etc.) can be considered a deduction.
 (Personal equipment is excluded from this deduction.)